AnimatLab

 AnimatLab is an open-source neuromechanical simulation tool that allows authors to easily build and test biomechanical models and the neural networks that control them to produce behaviors.
-Users can construct neural models of varied level of detail, 3D mechanical models of triangle meshes, and use muscles, motors, receptive fields, stretch sensors, and other transducers to interface the two systems.
+Users can construct neural models of varied level of details, 3D mechanical models of triangle meshes, and use muscles, motors, receptive fields, stretch sensors and other transducers to interface the two systems.
 Experiments can be run in which various stimuli are applied and data is recorded, making it a useful tool for computational neuroscience.
 The software can also be used to model biomimetic robotic systems.

 Motivation

-Neuromechanical simulation enables investigators to explore the dynamical relationships between the brain, the body, and the world in ways that are difficult or impossible through experiment alone.
-This is done by producing biologically realistic models of the neural networks that control behavior, while also simulating the physics that controls the environment in which an animal is situated.
-Interactions with the simulated world can then be fed back to the virtual nervous system using models of sensory systems.
-This provides feedback similar to what the real animal would encounter, and makes it possible to close the sensory-motor feedback loop to study the dynamic relationship between nervous function and behavior.
-This relationship is crucial to understanding how nervous systems work.
+The neuromechanical simulation tool facilitates the construction and testing of biomechanical models and their associated neural networks for behavior production.
+Users can create neural models with varying levels of detail, 3D mechanical models using triangle meshes, and incorporate muscles, motors, receptive fields, stretch sensors, and other transducers to connect these systems.
+It enables the execution of experiments with diverse stimuli and data recording, serving as an essential resource in computational neuroscience.
+Furthermore, the software offers capabilities for modeling biomimetic robotic systems.

 History

 The application was initially developed at Georgia State University under NSF grant #0641326.
-Version 1 of AnimatatLab was released in 2010.
-Work has continued on the application and a new, improved second version was released in June 2013.
+Version 1 of AnimatLab was released in 2010.
+Work has continued on the application and a second version was released in June 2013.

 Functionality

-AnimatLab allows users to develop models of varied levels of detail due to the types of models available.
-Neurons may be simple firing rate models, integrate-and-fire models, or Hodgkin–Huxley models.
-Plugins for other neuron models can be written and used.
-Hill-type muscles, motors, or servos can be used to actuate joints.
-Adapters between neurons and actuators are used to generate forces.
-Adapters between mechanical components (joints, body segments, muscles, etc.) provide feedback to the control system.
-Stimuli, such as voltage clamps, current clamps, and velocity clamps (for joints) can be added to design experiments.
-Data can be recorded from virtually every component of the system, and viewed in graphs or exported as a comma separated values file, making analysis easy.
-In addition, the user interface is entirely graphical, making it easy for beginners to use.
+AnimatLab empowers users to craft models with diverse levels of intricacy, facilitated by a range of available model types.
+Neurons can be instantiated as simple firing rate models, integrate-and-fire models, or Hodgkin–Huxley models, with the flexibility to incorporate plugins for additional neuron models.
+Actuation of joints is achieved using Hill-type muscles, motors, or servos, while adapters interface between neurons and actuators to generate forces.
+Feedback loops between mechanical components, such as joints, body segments, and muscles, are established through adapters to inform the control system.
+The platform supports the integration of various stimuli, including voltage clamps, current clamps, and velocity clamps for joints, enabling the design of tailored experiments.
+Furthermore, comprehensive data recording capabilities allow for the collection of data from different system components, presented through graphical visualization or exported as comma-separated values files for seamless analysis, all within an intuitive graphical user interface.